ministryofjustice/analytics-platform-ops/git-crypt/README.md

 3. Once you receive the file, save it on your disk e.g. /tmp/alice.asc

-4. It's helpful to save add it to our [private store of keys](if they agree, add it to the https://github.com/ministryofjustice/analytical-platform-public-keys) so we don't have to ask again when we next rotate the repo key.
-Ask for their consent first.
+4. It's helpful to save add it to our [repo of public keys](https://github.com/ministryofjustice/analytical-platform-public-keys) so that next time the person rotating the repo key don't have to ask for everyones' keys again.
+Ask for the user's their consent first.

-4. Import it into your GPG keyring:
+5. Import it into your GPG keyring:

        gpg --import /tmp/alice.asc

-5. Tell GPG that you trust the key and sign it:
+6. Tell GPG that you trust the key and sign it:

-       gpg --edit-key "alice@cyb.org" trust sign
+       gpg --edit-key "alice@cyb.org" trust sign quit
          # 4
          # y
          # you will need to type your own passphrase
-         # save

-6. Confirm that '[  full  ]' is shown when you list it:
+7. Confirm that '[  full  ]' is shown when you list it:

-       gpg --list-keys
+       $ gpg --list-keys
        pub   rsa4096 2015-02-05 [SC]
              17818CFB47FFFC384F0CC
        uid           [  full  ] alice  <alice@cyb.org>
        sub   rsa4096 2015-02-05 [E]

-7. In this repo, make sure you're on a master branch, with no outstanding changes, and add the key to the .git-crypt directory:
+8. In this repo, make sure you're on a master branch, with no outstanding changes, and add the key to the .git-crypt directory:

        cd analytics-platform-config  # or whatever the repo is called git status
        git-crypt add-gpg-user alice@cyb.org

-8. The change is already committed, so simply:
+9. The change is already committed, so simply:

        git push